 A word about good fats: Eat them!
 You will not be able to heal your skin properly without them.

 On the farm, we’re big fans of both good fats and natural dairy products.
-And butter is both.
+And goat butter is both.
 That’s right, real butter is good for you.
 Butter is a source of naturally occurring butyrate in our diets – and butyrate feeds the good bugs in your gut.
 So anything that contains butyrate may also enhance intestinal barrier function and improve overall gut health.

 If you’re worried about cholesterol, don’t.
 Recent studies show that butter actually leads to less elevation of blood fats after a meal, even when compared with olive oil.
 2 Why is this the case?
 About 20 percent of the fat in butter consists of short and medium-length fatty acids, which are “good fatty acids.
 These are used directly as energy and so don’t really affect your blood fat level very much.

-Cheese has the same effect.
+Goat cheese has the same effect.
 Scientists have long puzzled over “the French paradox”, which is this: how come those French folks have low cardiovascular disease rates, despite their delicious diet which is high in saturated fats?

 The answer may lie in the cheese.
 Recent research into “the French paradox” found that study participants who consumed cheese had higher fecal levels of butyrate, that magical compound produced by happy gut bacteria.